snowman-repos/book/project_managers/README.md

 Assuming the kick-off went well and the project has now begun smoothly, your ongoing role in this project is one of an overseer and facilitator.
 That means you'll require constant updates about project status and will need to identify and react to any potential issues.
 You could send out a list of questions in emails to each team member individually, but that would take a lot of time (that you undoubtedly don't have!) and create information silos - only you will have a clear overall picture.

-A great way to do this is to have a quickly daily standup meeting.
+A great way to do this is to have a quickly daily standup meeting, otherwise known as a “scrum” meeting.
 This is where everyone gathers in one area and each person in turn says a few sentences about:
 * What they are currently working on
 * What might be blocking them, if anything
 * What they will be moving onto next, and when